 Why this is an eye-catching personal profile for a graphic designer:

-- Includes two noteworthy qualifications (Design MA and UX Design Institute certificate)
+- Includes two noteworthy design qualifications

-- Uses appropriate language to highlight creativity and analytical skills (‘intuitive eye for art,’ ‘strong knowledge of design thinking’)
+- Uses appropriate language to highlight creativity and analytical skills (‘intuitive eye for art’, ‘strong knowledge of design thinking’)

-- Highlights knowledge of relevant software (Adobe Creative Suite, Affinity, Figma, Sketch, and Zeplin)
+- Highlights knowledge of relevant software tools

-8. Architecture CV profile
+13. Architecture CV personal profile

 Here’s a candidate’s architecture CV that describes their previous freelance duties and full-time roles:

-- it hints at the excellent quality of the applicant’s work — a great approach to take if you’re planning to submit a portfolio with your CV
+- hints at the excellent quality of the applicant’s work — a great approach to take if you’re planning to submit a portfolio with your CV

-9. Project manager CV profile
+14. Project manager CV professional profile

 Communicative Project Manager with 12½ years of experience in fast-paced tech environments.
 Previously worked at Google, Facebook, and Discord.
 Specialise in resource and budget management.
 Recognised by team members for bringing forth actionable results, clear communication, and meeting key project deliverables by every deadline.
 Applying for the role of Senior Project Manager at Twitter.